3DP-Tech/Kingroon-KP3/README.md

 # Marling Firmware for Kingroon-KP3 with Touch Screen Support
-Contains Marlin 2.x configuration files to run on the Kingroon KP3 with the graphical touch interface.
+Contains **Marlin 2.0.8.2** configuration files to run on the Kingroon KP3 with the graphical touch interface.

 ![](https://github.com/3DP-Tech/Kingroon-KP3/raw/main/Images/marlin-info-screen-vsmall.png)